EnvDroneSense/xml_GCP_converter/README.md

 ## Troubleshooting

 ### "pyproj not available" Warning
+- click on install_pyproj.bat
 - Install pyproj: `pip install pyproj`
-- Or use the default RD New projection
+- Or use the default WGS84 projection

 ### "No XML files found"
 - Place XML files in the same directory as the script